 It’s kind of like a musical fingerprint, except multiple copies of the same album will share more similarities than your fingerprints will next to someone else’s prints.
 (The point is that no two records are exactly alike.)

-Compact cassettes are another analog storage medium, instead made using magnetic recording.
+Compact cassettes are another analog storage medium, instead made using the magnetic recording.
 The file data on cassettes is physically stored on the magnetic tape.

 Recording Methods & How They Affect Sound Quality